Menu

 Art

-In Art, the children will be given a piece of the Bayeux Tapestry, which they need to produce a replica of, using hessian fabric as the background, felt and their sewing skills.
-The children will spend time practising the skill of sewing before creating their final piece.
+In Art, the children will explore The Bayeux Tapestry, they will make observations of the tapestry and then design their very own tapestry, but a Christmas version.
+The children will spend time practising the skill of sewing using various stitching techniques, before creating their final piece.
 They will practise: threading a needle, tying a knot, cutting fabric/felt and creating a stitch to join two pieces together, layering fabric, weaving or stitching into areas of fabric, cutting shapes from the fabric and applying different fabric behind the shape, pulling the fabric into folds and pleats and securing with stitching.

 PE

-Children should come to school wearing a white T shirt, black shorts/joggers, school sweatshirt or cardigan and trainers on these days.
+Children should come to school wearing a white t-shirt, black shorts/joggers, school sweatshirt or cardigan and trainers.

 Useful Links to Practise Key Skills